AUSTRALIAN REPTILE PHOTOS AND INFORMATION

 Maritime Gecko Common Smooth-scaled Gecko Lepidodactylus lugubris

-This species is widespread through the Pacific and Indian Oceans Australian populations are suspected of being introduced.
+This species is widespread through the Pacific and Indian Oceans, Central America Australian populations are suspected of being introduced.

 Mourning GeckoLepidodactylus lugubris underside photographed at Reptilush, UK Note how unusual the original tail looks against the glass

-Mourning Gecko Lepidodactylus lugubris eggs, laid on a piece of bark, with remnants of hatched eggs.
-These hard shelled eggs are the smallest gecko eggs I have come across, being about half the size of other hard shelled gecko eggs I have seen.
+Mourning Gecko (Lepidodactylus lugubris) eggs, laid on a piece of bark, with remnants of hatched eggs.
+These hard shelled eggs are the smallest gecko eggs I have come across, being noticeably smaller than other hard shelled gecko eggs I have seen.

-This very small species is sold in the pet trade outside of Australia.
+This small species is sold in the pet trade outside of Australia.

 This common and widespread species is often found in coastal areas